 To apply please click on the Study Abroad Internship Programme Application Form below.

-Please note that the deadline for spring 2020 applications is Tuesday 15 October 2019.
+Please note that the deadline for fall 2020 applications is 1 June 2020.

 A Chat button shows below when we're online